Diebold 10xx

 The Diebold 10xx (or Modular Delivery System, MDS) series is a third and fourth generation family of automated teller machines manufactured by Diebold.

 History

 Introduced in 1985 as a successor to the TABS 9000 series, the 10xx family of ATMs was re-styled to the "i Series" variant in 1991, the "ix Series" variant in 1994, and finally replaced by the Diebold Opteva series of ATMs in 2003.

 The 10xx series of ATMs were also marketed under the InterBold brand; a joint venture between IBM and Diebold.
 IBM machines were marketed under the IBM 478x series.
 Not all of the 10xx series of ATMs were offered by IBM.

 Diebold stopped producing the 1000-series ATM's around 2008.

-Listing of 10xx Series Models
+10xx Series Models

 Members of the 10xx Series included: